Puget Sound Energy natural gas projects

 This project will also allow some residents along Golden Given Rd.
 E. to access the IP gas pipeline to provide natural gas to their homes or business.
 We'll reach out to residents who qualify at a later stage with information about how to sign up.

-- Typical construction noise from trucks and heavy machinery; efforts will be taken to minimize the impact and duration.
+- Typical construction noise from excavation, trucks and heavy machinery

-- There will be impacts to normal traffic conditions.
-Signs and traffic control flaggers will be onsite during work hours to assist vehicles and pedestrians through the work zone.
+- Signs and traffic control flaggers will guide vehicles and pedestrians safely through the work zone

-- PSE customers won't experience an interruption of natural gas service during any stage of this project project.
+- PSE customers won’t experience an interruption of natural gas service because of this work

 How does natural gas get to my home or business?